In this article

 Project managers often assume that real decisions happen in scheduled calls or formal meetings.
 In practice, many binding commitments — budget approvals, deadline changes, scope adjustments — happen in WhatsApp threads because that is where the team is already talking.
 If those threads are not captured, the decisions they contain are effectively undocumented.
 Meeting minutes from a WhatsApp discussion serve the same compliance and accountability function as minutes from a boardroom meeting.

 For a 200-message thread, this takes 30-60 minutes.
-For a 500-message thread with voice notes, much longer.
+For a 500-message thread with voice messages, much longer.

 The 30-60 minute estimate for a 200-message thread assumes clean, text-only conversation.
-Real WhatsApp group chats frequently include images, documents, voice notes, and links.
+Real WhatsApp group chats frequently include images, documents, voice messages, and links.
 Each piece of media requires a separate judgment call: is this relevant to the decision being documented, or is it background noise?
-Voice notes alone can extend the manual process significantly, because each one must be played, mentally transcribed, and evaluated before it can be included or excluded from the minutes.
+Voice messages alone can extend the manual process significantly, because each one must be played, mentally transcribed, and evaluated before it can be included or excluded from the minutes.

 At 500 messages, the cognitive load of holding the entire conversation in memory while writing structured output is high enough that most people give up, skim, and produce incomplete minutes.
 Critical action items get missed.
 Deadlines go unrecorded.
 The resulting document does not reflect what was actually agreed.

 WhatsApp's export function always produces a .zip file.
 Inside that .zip is a file named _chat.txt, which contains every text message in the thread with timestamps and sender names.
-If you select the "include media" option at export time, voice notes, images, and documents are bundled into the same .zip.
-If you do not select "include media," only the text messages are exported and voice notes appear as placeholder text.
+If you select the "include media" option at export time, voice messages, images, and documents are bundled into the same .zip.
+If you do not select "include media," only the text messages are exported and voice messages appear as placeholder text.

 For meeting minutes that accurately reflect everything discussed, selecting "include media" is important.
-ThreadRecap accepts .zip files up to 2 GB and can process exports containing 60,000 or more messages, so even large, long-running group chats can be uploaded without trimming.
+ThreadRecap accepts .zip files up to 2 GB and can process exports containing 75,000 or more messages, so even large, long-running group chats can be uploaded without trimming.

 "I talked to the client this morning.
 They're okay with pushing the deadline to Friday but they need the design mockups by Wednesday.
 I told them we could do that.
 Sarah, can you prioritize the mockups?"